Utility Information

-We use water every day and yet we often take safe water for granted.
-But it requires a dedicated staff, a complicated treatment plant, and a lengthy water distribution system to bring safe water to every home and business in Belgium.
+We use water every day and yet often take safe water for granted.
+It requires a dedicated staff, a complicated treatment plant, and a lengthy distribution system to bring safe water to every property in Belgium.

-At less than a penny per gallon, municipal water remains a huge bargain.
+At a fraction over a penny per gallon, municipal water remains a huge bargain.
 But it also takes ongoing planning and investment to manage and replace aging infrastructure before it causes a failure.
 Investment in public water is an investment right back into the community.
-The Belgium Water Utility is proud to provide residents with a tremendous value and to be a vital link in the community’s success.
+Belgium Utilities are proud to provide residents with a tremendous value and to be a vital link in the community’s success.

 For more information about the Village of Belgium's water treatment please open or download this document: